Tuesday, November 25, 2025

 • Basic White: 4" x 5 1/4", for inside of card

-• Basic Black: scraps to gold-emboss and die-cut tree
+• Basic White: scraps to stamp and hand-cut tree

 Supplies you'll need to create these (Stampin' Up, unless otherwise noted.
 Items may be retired.):

-Paper: Basic Black, Basic White, Gold Foil, Modern Christmas Specialty Designer Series Paper
+Paper: Pretty in Pink, Basic White, Modern Christmas Designer series paper

 Thanks for visiting, and Happy stamping!